-The software bill of materials (SBOM) lists all component parts and software dependencies used in application development and delivery.
-Similar to a bill of materials (BOM) for supply chain and manufacturing, it tracks most software packages' extensive third-party components.
+The software bill of materials (SBOM) is a formal record, in the form of a list, of all software component parts and software dependencies used in application development and delivery.
+It details the various relationships.
+Similar to a bill of materials (BOM) for supply chain and manufacturing, it tracks most software packages' extensive third-party components, including:

-(Read our full explainer on supply chain attacks & detect them with Splunk.)
+(Read our full explainer on supply chain attacks.)

-The information in the SBOM is typically used both by multiple department within an organization and by multiple organizations.
+The information in the SBOM is typically used both by multiple departments within an organization and by multiple organizations.

 To ensure the documentation is easily used and shared, SBOMs must be machine-readable and capable of automatic generation.
 This allows organizations to track all the data in the SBOM continuously.
 NTIA recognizes three delivery formats for compliance: